 Twin Cities Habitat for Humanity, Inc's (TC Habitat) mission is to bring people together to create, preserve, and promote affordable homeownership and advance racial equity in housing.
 TC Habitat realizes its mission through four key programs.
 The hallmark Habitat homeownership program which gives low-income families the opportunity to purchase Habitat-developed homes, rehabilitated, and homes on the open market.
 The Mortgage Foreclosure Prevention Program which provides foreclosure counseling to homeowners.
-The A Brush with Kindness program, which changes public perceptions about affordable housing and lobbies at the state level for Impact Fund, Housing Infrastructure Bonds, and other key housing programs.
+The A Brush with Kindness program provides painting and home repair to low-income owner occupants.
+TC Habitat's Advocacy program, which changes public perceptions about affordable housing and lobbies at the state level for Impact Fund, Housing Infrastructure Bonds, and other key housing programs.